 The development of early reading depends on the efficient coordination between the ear and the eye.
 Strong associations between letters and their sounds help children to learn to recognise words on the page.
 Voices matter too.
-Educators have realised that poor oral language skills are a strong predictor of poor literacy (Stackhouse & Well, 1997) and that socially disadvantaged children are more likely to lag behind in their vocabulary development when compared with more affluent peers (Fernauld et al, 2013).
-However, research indicates that sharpening rhythmic awareness supports children’s ability to process information (Long, 2016), better perceive the sounds of language, to read more fluently and with more understanding (Long, 2014).
+Educators have realised that poor oral language skills are a strong predictor of poor literacy (Stackhouse & Well, 1997) and that socially disadvantaged children are more likely to lag behind in their vocabulary development when compared with more affluent peers (Fernauld et al, 2013) and require a reading intervention.
+Indeed, research indicates that sharpening rhythmic awareness supports children’s ability to process information (Long, 2016), better perceive the sounds of language, to read more fluently and with more understanding (Long, 2014).

-If this interests you, why not dip into the case studies and sign up for weekly updates.
+If this interests you, why not dip into the case studies and sign up for the Rhythm for Reading programme weekly updates.

 Fernald, A, Marksman, A & Weisleder, A (2013) SES differences in language processing skill and vocabulary are evident at 18 months.
 Developmental science 16, (2) pp. 234-248.

 Long, M. (2016) Rhythm for Reading, English 4-11, 56, pp. 5-6